illera88/Ponce/README.md

 - x64ReleaseStatic: will create the 64 bits version statically linking every third party library into a whole large plugin file.
 - x64ReleaseZ3dyn: will create the 64 bits version statically linking every third party library but z3.lib.

 The static version of ```z3.lib``` is ~ 1.1Gb and the linking time is considerable.
-That's the main reason why we have a building version that uses z3 dynamically.
+That's the main reason why we have a building version that uses z3 dynamically (as dll).

 ## Usage